Who This Applies To: Traditional IRA owners who are at least 70 1/2

 - Reduction in taxable income

-- Decrease in the taxable portion of your social security benefit
+- A decrease in the taxable portion of your social security benefit

 - Reduction in Medicare premiums

 Summary: If you are receiving required minimum distributions (RMDs) from an IRA, IRS Rules allow for qualified charitable distributions (QCDs) to be made directly from the account.
 Individuals may make QCDs during the year that do not exceed $100,000 (per person if filing jointly).
 QCDs reduce the taxable portion of the withdrawal by the amount of the gift.

 Because of recent changes in the tax code, the largest potential benefit derived from a QCD is a reduction in taxable income.
 The new tax law has doubled the standard deduction for both individuals ($12,000) and spouses filing jointly ($24,000).
 Those who are at least 65 years of age receive an additional standard deduction of $1,300.
 To offset those increases, some itemized deductions were taken away or limited.
 This presents an opportunity for those who make charitable gifts by cash or check and have little or no mortgage interest or medical deductions.
 Those individuals should consider making their charitable contributions as QCDs.

 The abbreviated example below shows how taxable income could be reduced for a married couple, both at least 65 years of age, with a $50,000 RMD.
 For simplicity, other income sources are ignored.

 This simple example does not reflect any secondary benefits that may result in a reduction of taxes on social security benefits or a reduction in Medicare premiums.